eclipse-archived/smarthome/docs/documentation/features/scenes.md

 # Scenes

 A scene is a defined set of states which several items should have when the scene is active.
-It can only be activated, either manually or by a common trigger, e.g., time based.
+It can be activated either manually or by a simple trigger, e.g., a time based rule.

 ## Concept

-A scene can be handled as a set of actions based on the rule engine.
-The user can create a rule and define the expected states of the items in the action section.
-This rule should have a tag like "scene" to express its purpose.
+A scene is merely a set of actions inside a rule that is executed by the rule engine.
+Each action yields an item into a target state once the scene is activated.
+It is advisable to have a tag like "scene" on a rule to express its purpose.

-With the Rest Service `PUT /rest/rules/{ruleUID}/runnow` the scene can be activated manually via any UI.
-Or it can be activated automatically by defining a second rule with triggers and conditions and using the action section of the rule to trigger the scene rule with a specific actionhandler.
+The scene can be activated either manually or automatically.
+To manually activate the scene you will need to make a call to rest endpoint `PUT /rest/rules/{ruleUID}/runnow`.
+To automate the scene activation, a secondary rule must be created.
+The action section of this secondary rule is responsible for executing the scene with the `core.RunRuleAction` actionhandler.

-For this case, an action module to execute rules directly, similar to **runnow**, is needed.
-This would only execute the actions of the rule without evaluation of the conditions.
-And all actions will be executed even if an action before returns an error.
+The action module, used for running the scene, must support the direct execution of rules without requiring to evaluate the conditions.
+This way all actions will be executed even if an action before returns an error.

-Asynchronous execution of actions is maybe needed to fulfil further requirements:
+Asynchronous execution of actions is needed to fulfil further requirements:

-* For now most of the actions are just sending events, which then is kind of asynchronous because the eventHandlers are executed asynchronously.
+* Most of the actions just send events.
+And as the eventHandlers for these events are executed asynchronously the resulting action execution is also asynchronous.
 * For long-running script actions, e.g., the handler should be aware of asynchronous execution.
-* Best solution for asynchronous action execution is that the ruleEngine itself handles the asynchronous execution.
-There should be a configuration parameter for actions like "wait", "asynchronous", etc. in general which can be evaluated by the ruleEngine.
-Then the RuleEngine itself should have a thread-pool to also handle stopping/killing of the actions and to set the status of the rule.
-But that should be a general topic of the rule engine.

 ## Defining Scene via JSON